billbrod/spatial-frequency-preferences/README.md

    stimulus classes and 10 blank trials, each for 4 seconds, with 16 seconds of blank screen at the beginning and end of each run).

+Note that unless you use one of the subject names used in our project (i.e., `sub-wlsubj045`), the presentation index will be generated with `seed=0` (a warning is raised to this effect when you create them).
+Therefore, all new subjects will have the same presentation order, which is not what you want for an actual experiment.

 # Getting help

 Reproducing someone else's research code is hard and, in all likelihood, you'll